-Our top scientific institutions, the U.S. military, NASA, NOAA, leading companies in the oil industry (including Shell and British Petroleum), and nearly all credible experts say pollution is causing our planet to get warmer.
-Still, false information designed to discredit climate science is actively promoted by organizations with ties to fossil fuels, and many leaders in Congress are also spreading disinformation for political reasons.
+Our top scientific institutions, including the U.S. military, NASA, and NOAA all say pollution is causing our planet to get warmer.
+Still, false information designed to discredit climate science is actively promoted by organizations with ties to coal and oil.
+Many leaders in Congress are also spreading disinformation about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for Virginia in the United States Congress have an important role in supporting efforts to solve the issue.
-We've researched every district and made it easy for you to lookup your representatives' positions on climate.
-Enter an address in the form below to find your House representative.
+Find your representatives and their positions on climate by using the form below.

 Tim Kaine and Mark R. Warner represent Virginia as senators.
 Both senators are in favor of working towards solutions on climate change.
 Both senators also criticized Trump's poor decision to leave the Paris agreement on climate.

 District 1: Rob Wittman represents district 1 in Virginia.
-He spreads misinformation on climate science and is against efforts in Congress to address climate change.
+He has questioned climate science and has stood against efforts in Congress to regulate greenhouse gas emissions.
 Several challengers are lining up for the 2018 race.
 Send us candidate positions and we will update as the election approaches.

 District 3: Bobby Scott represents Virginia's 3rd district.
 He is in favor of efforts in Congress aimed at addressing climate change.